Welcome to the Quantum Gravity Field Equation

 E = mc2.
 The rest mass (m) and energy (E) are equivalent, scaled by the square of fundamental speed of causality (c2).
 Mass and energy are interchangeable forms of the same thing.
 The speed of causality squared is the conversion factor, converting mass into energy and energy into mass, showing that mass is a concentrated form of energy.
 This constant value ensures the equation's unit's balance.
 The speed of causality squared works as a multiplier that quantifies the energy equivalent of mass.
 The equation shows that a small amount of mass can be converted into a large amount of energy, and a small amount of energy can be converted into a large amount mass due to the value of the speed of causality squared.
 In the equation, the increased mass of a body multiplied by the speed of causality squared is equal to the energy of that body.

-The em force is mediated by the exchange of photons, which are quantum particles of light that travels at the speed of causality.
-The force magnetic force itself propagates through space at the speed of causality; c appears in Maxwell’s equations, connecting electric and magnetic fields, where c represents the speed of causality in a vacuum.
-While the force is mediated by c, the square of the speed (c2) appears frequently in em formulas that relate electric and magnetic fields (showing that magnetism is a relativistic consequence of electricity) or when converting energy to mass.
+The electromagnetic (em) and strong (s) interactions propagate and mediate at the speed of causality in a vacuum.
+The em interaction is mediated by the exchange of photons, which are quantum particles of light that travels at the speed of causality.
+The electromagnetic interaction itself propagates through space at the speed of causality; c appears in Maxwell’s equations, connecting electric and magnetic fields, where c represents the speed of causality in a vacuum.
+While the interaction is mediated by c, the square of the speed (c2) appears frequently in em formulas that relate electric and magnetic fields (showing that magnetism is a relativistic consequence of electricity) or when converting energy to mass.

-• At low energies the em fields act independently, governed by Quantum Electrodynamics (QED).
+- At low energies the em fields act independently, governed by Quantum Electrodynamics (QED).

-Nucleon Interconversion (via Weak Force)
+Nucleon Interconversion (via Weak Interaction)

 The proton and the neutron are closely related, interchangeable forms of the nucleon and can be converted into each other.
 While they are not identical as neutrons are slightly heavier and have no charge, they are treated as different states of a nucleon.